Women's FA Cup: Format

 All other clubs enter in the first qualifying round.

 Trophies

-Women's FA Cup (left) trophy on display beside the men's trophy.
+Women's FA Cup (left) trophy on display beside the men's trophy (right).

 The original Mitre Challenge Trophy has "disappeared", according to the WFA History records.
 This cup was replaced in May 1979 when the Football Association donated a new trophy for the competition's winners, to mark the WFA's tenth anniversary.

 1970–71 cup winner Sue Lopez said it was suspected that a player "tucked it away somewhere in a trophy cabinet", and she was trying to locate the original cup for the National Football Museum in 2015.

 The current Women's FA Cup trophy was one of the first prestigious trophies to be made in the Thomas Lyte silver workshop.

 List of finals

 The following is a list of Women's FA Cup seasons and final results.

 Finalists are primarily clubs from England, unless denoted with SCO for Scotland.

 Where a season's Final is marked in bold, it has a specific article for the match.